aidenwaring/CA_T2A1_Workbook/README.md

 **Answer:**

+Each of these aforementioned are used in relational database structure to ensure data validity and consistency.
+These integrity notations also ensure the ACID principles (Atomicty, Consistency, Isolation and Durability) as we refered to them earlier in the RfQ.

 # Q11

 Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.[100-200]

 **Answer:**
+CRUD

 ## Q12